I suggest to play this March Music to add more atmosphere while reading this blog.

 Prinz Karl made a military career and help brother Ludwig during the revolution 1848 and calmed down the puplic unrest.
 Ludwig I. had to resign nevertheless.
 He possessed the military barracks in Ausburg, “Prinz Karl Kaserne” 3.
 Infantrie Regiment and soldiers who served at that time used to buy souvenir mugs of their military time.
 The Prinz Karl Palais today is the seat of the bavarian president where frequently formal wellcomes take place. (at the side of the “Hofgarten” and the bayersiche Staatskanzlei).

 Prinz Karl (Carl Theodor) was also offered the greek throne 1831 but rejected and Prinz Otto his nephew , son of Ludwig I. became greek king from 1832-1862 until to the revolution in greece.Prinz Karl (Carl Theodor) and his wives are burried in a Mausoleum above Söcking at the Starnberger See (former Würmsee).
-The spot was hard to find and the wood is claiming back it’s rule on the hill which limits the view.
+The spot was hard to find and the forest is claiming back it’s rule on the hill which limits the view.

 Carl Neudel composed and dedicated Prinz Karl a Military march, the Prinz Carl Marsch.